-“The company has participated in a few programs, like 48 Hours in the HUB”, Stepscan President and CEO, Crystal Trevors, explains.
+“The company has participated in a few programs, like 48 Hours in the HUB”, explains Stepscan Founder, Crystal Trevors.
 “Hopefully working with CTA will help to increase our presence in the US market”.

-In September of this year, Stepscan Technologies upgraded to Version 2.1 of their Stepscan® gait analysis software.
+Recently, Stepscan Technologies upgraded to Version 2.1 of their Stepscan® gait analysis software.
 This newest version features multiple report enhancements and improved data sharing capabilities.
 The clinician-friendly technology is poised to make an impact in the American healthcare market.